-I like the Scots spelling because, as it is supposed to, it refers to ingenious.
+I like the Scots spelling because, as it is supposed to, it is derived from ingenious.
 For most, it would be easier to pronounce than Ingenieur, even it would be more correct.
-I have lived in Australia for over 30 years… and I am in the process of adopting the un-German attitude: “Close enough is good enough.”
+Having lived in Australia for over 30 years, I am still in the process of adopting the un-German attitude: “Close enough is good enough.”

 Distilling the above table, let’s construct the word:

 |1||mostly, it starts with an I closely followed by an N||IN***|

 |2||followed by J or G, both pronounced ‘J’,||ING***|

 |5||then a Y or I but both pronounced ‘I’||INGENI***|

 |6||proper spelling of the word is||INGENIEER|

 This demonstrates, the correct spelling of the start of the word is INGENI***.
 Secondly, the table indicates, without the slightest doubt: the word does not originate from engine.

 We all are now in total agreement, the proper international spelling of the word is ingenieer, however, for convenience sake, and having the English population in mind, I propose to drop the ‘i‘ … and adhere to the Scots spelling:

 However, having said all the above and arrived at a very amicable solution, not before too long, the above debate will be superseded.
 Then ingeneer will be called gōngchéngshī and spelt 工程师 … in simplified Mandarin … you may as well get used to it.